 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Southern Africa compared to other parts of the continent is relatively safe and peaceful, but Zimbabwe has hard a dark past over the last few decades, and the turmoil isn't over.
+Southern Africa is relatively safe compared to other areas of the continent, but Zimbabwe has experienced trouble over the last few decades, and the turmoil isn't over.